-Traveling a new country brings along its share of ups and downs which is why it is imperial to understand certain things beforehand that makes travel easier and enjoyable.
+Traveling to a new country brings along its share of ups and downs which is why it is imperial to understand beforehand what makes travel easier and enjoyable.

-Italy as a country is full of wonderful people who will go out of the way to help you.
+Italy is a country full of wonderful people, they go out of the way to help you.
 I have so many instances small or big where I was helped by a complete stranger.
 It makes travel memorable and you want to keep returning to that place.
 But of course one should never be dependant on it.
 So just to add a bit of extra help from my end, here are some tips that I’d love to share with you to ease for your Italian travels:

 Know the Culture: Respecting the culture in any country you are traveling is very very essential.
-Just like in India, we have to leave our shoes before we enter a temple, in Italy cover yourself when you visit a church, carry a scarf at all times just in case.
+Just like in India, we have to leave our shoes before we enter a temple, in Italy cover yourself when you visit a church, Best thing is to carry a scarf at all times just in case.
 In addition to that, Italians take their dressing quite seriously so generally dress well when in Italy.
 I know this isn’t for everyone but I love it personally not just in Italy but even in my home.
-I love looking good in a crowd of already well dressed Italians.
-It makes me feel more confident and it is fun to be looked at in a nice way than be stared at 😉
+I love looking good in a crowd of already well dressed Italians because it makes me feel more confident and it is fun to be looked at in a nice way than be stared at!

-Know Where You Are: Italy is a unified country since 1861 and earlier it was only just different regions and kingdoms.
+Know Where You Are: Italy is a unified country since 1861 so earlier it was just different regions and kingdoms.
 That is the reason you can see a lot of regionalism in Italy.
 No one will say come to Italy, people usually end up saying come to Marche or come to Liguria- their own region.
 Italians take pride in their region and its products.
 So remember where you are!
 Don’t order a food/wine in the wrong region.
-For instance, Chianti is in Tuscany and if you are in Sicily, don’t ask for a Chainti Classico which is a wine from Chianti, Tuscany.
+For instance, if you are in Sicily don’t ask for a Chainti Classico which is a wine from Chianti, Tuscany.
 Instead ask for their local wines and try new things.
-Similarly for food, try the local Umbrian delicacies when you are in Perugia and don’t ask for Roman treats such as Cacio a pepe 🙂
+Similarly for food, try the local Umbrian delicacies when you are in Perugia and don’t ask for Roman treats such as Cacio a pepe.

-Know the Language: This is not a mandatory tip but it pays to know small words of the country’s language you are traveling in.
+Know the Language: This is not a mandatory tip but it pays well to know small words of the country’s language you are traveling in.
 If you are in Italy a Grazie (Thank You), Salve (Formal Hello), Per Favore (Please) are words that will give you a smile back in return.
 Ciao is used for hello and bye both, but it is an informal greeting which is not to be used to say to a complete stranger.

-Know your Comfort: As a solo traveler, you sometimes feel shy and don’t want to move out of your comfort zone to chat with locals or make new friends.
+Know your Comfort: As a solo traveler, you sometimes feel shy and don’t want to chat with locals or make new friends.
 But I’d say take the first step.
-Go to the local bar for an authentic experience and have an aperitvo in the evening or visit the trattoria (family run eatery) to see the culture and food style.
+Go to the local bar and have an aperitvo in the evening or visit a trattoria (family run eatery) to see the culture and food style.
 You never know you might meet someone to chat with and end up enjoying more than ever.
 When I am in Italy, I love to observe the locals and catch a few extra words for my Italian vocabulary.
-I also love talking to the barista if the bar isn’t very crowded.
-Italians are a friendly and curious bunch of people and will make you feel comfortable.
+I try to talk to anyone I can especially the Barista at the bar.
+Italians usually are a friendly and curious bunch of people and will make you feel comfortable.